 Data

 The primary data source provided information on individuals enrolled in publicly funded Chilean SUT for the adult population between 2010 and 2019 from the Chilean Service for Prevention and Rehabilitation of Drug and Alcohol Consumption (SENDA).
 The second data source was obtained from the Prosecutor’s Office and provides information of official criminal charge records (including only finalised court outcomes) for the same individuals and period covered by the primary data source.
 A deterministic linkage process (using encryption of the Chilean Unique National ID, which is assigned to all Chilean citizens) was used to merge electronic records from the two mentioned sources.
-This linkage process was performed by a third-party agency to maintain confidentiality.
+The encryption was performed by a third-party agency to maintain confidentiality.

 Setting and participants